zazza123/cyhole/docs/interactions/birdeye/index.md

 Birdeye ([https://birdeye.so](https://birdeye.so)) is a popular treading crypto platform connected to different blockchains that provides tokens data and pairs' prices in real time.
 The access to both their public and private APIs is managed by a valid API key requestable on their site.

-The API connector is identified by the class [`Birdeye`](../birdeye/api.md) imported from of `cyhole.birdeye` extension.
+The API connector is [`Birdeye`](../birdeye/api.md) class imported from `cyhole.birdeye` path.

 ## Quick Example

-This simple example provides a way to extract the latest tokens from Ethereum chain sorted in descending order by USD volume.
+Extract the latest tokens from Ethereum chain sorted in descending order by USD volume in few lines of code.

 ```py
 from cyhole.birdeye import Birdeye